ObjectProfile/Roassal3/README.md

 ## Get in touch
 Share your happiness by joining the #Roassal channel, in the Pharo discord server: https://pharo.org/community

 _____
+## Acknowledgement

+Roassal3 is a community effort, and we are really grateful to a number of people.
+In no particular order, big thanks to:
+Stéphane Ducasse, Martin Días

+_____
 ## Developers section